WS#59 How can European regions stimulate innovations in robotics?

 Topic Groups and/or Innovation networks involved

-This topic has links to multiple euRobotics Topic Groups / Innovation Networks, e.g. TG Entrepreneurship, TG Healthcare, TG agriculture.
+This topic has links to multiple euRobotics Topic Groups / Innovation Networks, e.g. TG Entrepreneurship.
 There are also clear links with the Adra Topic Group Innovation, Uptake and Deployment of AI-Data-Robotics.

 Projects involved